Jimmy Lim: Lim Guan Eng defamation lawsuit

 In December 2013 an article quoting Jimmy Lim entitled "Guan Eng has failed, says NGO", about what he characterised as the destruction of Malaysian heritage in developments schemes carried out under the government of Penang Chief Minister Lim Guan Eng, was published on the Malaysian online news portal Free Malaysia Today.
 The article was particularly critical of the 2009 demolition of the 200-year old Kampung Buah Pala, and stated that Lim Guan Eng was indifferent to the fate of Indian communities.
 Lim Guan Eng then sued Jimmy Lim as well as other parties alleging defamation, and in August 2013 received a decision at the George Town High Court in his favour ordering the defendants to pay RM300,000 in damages and RM30,000 in legal costs.
 This decision, however, was overturned in 2016 on appeal to the Malaysian Court of Appeal, on the grounds that the article taken as a whole was not defamatory.
 Judge Hamid Sultan Abu Backer, the chair of the court, described the article as "written in a temperate tone".

 Personal life

-Lim is married to the Malaysian educator and cancer-awareness advocate Mui Siew Koon who followed him to Australia.
-His daughter Lim Wei Ling is a prominent gallery owner and runs the Malaysian heritage NGO, Badan Warisan, that he co-founded.
+Lim married to Malaysian educator and Professional Violinist Winnie Cheah in 1970, Cheah founded the Symphonia Fantasia String Ensemble.
+His daughter Lim Wei-Ling founded Wei-Ling Gallery and Wei-Ling Contemporary in 2002 and 2011 respectively and runs the Malaysian heritage NGO, Badan Warisan, that he co-founded.